What is Bee Pollen?

 Naturally derived polyphenols -such as the ones found in bee pollen have a beneficial effect on being cardio and angio-protective as well as reducing the prevalence of hypercholesterolemia which can indicate the onset of atherosclerosis (Rzepecka-Stojko, A., et al., 2017).

-Reduces signs of ageing
+Reduces Signs of Ageing

-Lipofuscin is an age-pigment, brown-yellow in colour and present within the adrenals, liver, kidneys, the heart, the retina as well as nerve and ganglion cells.
+Lipofuscin is an age-pigment, brown-yellow in color and present within the adrenals, liver, kidneys, the heart, the retina as well as nerve and ganglion cells.
 The lipofuscin accumulates in these organs and cells naturally as we age, but also at an increasing rate in the presence of oxidative stress from free radical damage.
-The greater their number the faster the ageing process accelerated, along with an earlier introduction of age-related disease (Terma, A., et al., 1990).
+The greater their number the faster the aging process accelerated, along with an earlier introduction of age-related disease (Terma, A., et al., 1990).

 Supplementation of bee pollen has shown to reduce lipofuscin within heart muscles as well as preventing its increase in the liver, brain and adrenal gland cells (Liu, X.L., et al., 1990).

-One of bee pollens hydrophobic compounds bring about an antimicrobial benefit, showing a positive effect against Viridans Streptococci.
+One of the bee pollens hydrophobic compounds bring about an antimicrobial benefit, showing a positive effect against Viridans Streptococci.
 There is a regional variant for the antimicrobial effect that bee pollen has, for instance in Turkey bee pollen was found to be antibacterial against 13 distinct strains of bacteria (Campos, M.G.R., et al., 2010).

-Pollen in the treatment of Burn Wounds
+Pollen in the Treatment of Burn Wounds

 Bee pollen contains kaempferol, a substance that inhibits the activity of two specific enzymes, hyaluronidase and elastase, resulting in increased strength of connective tissue and the sealing of blood vessels.